tehrobber/civitai-one-click-dl/README.md

 Adds a "Download Images as Zip" button to [CivitAi.com](https://civitai.com/) with all of them named correctly: `<model>.preview.png` and `<model>.<number>.preview.png` if there is more than 1 image

-May break when trying to pick a different version of a model.
 May add the model later if I can figure out CORS.

 ## Preview

 New Download Button:

 ![Buttons](./previews/buttons.png)

 Images inside the ZIP:

 ![ZIP FileList](./previews/files.png)

 ## [Click to Install](https://github.com/tehrobber/civitai-one-click-dl/raw/master/dist/civitai-dl-btn.user.js)